-SIPAC, 2 place de la Porte Maillot, 75017 Paris, France A former student of ENA, Michel Clair was auditor, then senior advisor for the Cour des Comptes (1975-91) before taking up various positions within government agencies and several ministries.
+A former student of ENA, Michel Clair was auditor, then senior advisor for the Cour des Comptes (1975-91) before taking up various positions within government agencies and several ministries.
 This included chief of staff for the Ministry of Trade, Crafts and Services from 1986 to 1988.
 In 1991, he joined Compagnie Bancaire, for which he was Corporate Secretary and member of the Management Board.
 Following the Paribas - Compagnie Bancaire merger, he became a member of the Executive Committee of Paribas, in charge of real estate and shared services.
 In 1996 he joined the Klépierre group as member of the Board of Directors and was appointed Chairman the following year.
 From 1998 to 2012, he was chairman of the Klépierre Management Board followed by the Supervisory Board.
-He is currently Chairman of Société Immobilière du Palais des Congrès (SIPAC).
-He is Vice President of the Paris Ile-de-France Chamber of Commerce and Industry (CCI) in charge of conferences and trade shows.
+List of functions and offices exercised as of the Universal Registration Document Date Principal functionManager SAS Clair Grenelle Other offices within the Group: None Other offices outside the Group • Deputy Chairman: Klesia Retraites • Director: Klesia List of functions and offices having expired during the last five years Chairman: Propexpo, PromoSalons, Comexposium, France Habitation, Omnium de Gestion Immobilière de France (OGIF), Société Immobilière du Palais des Congrès (SIPAC)